NOAA-ORR-ERD/PyGnome/web/gnome/webgnome/doc/api.rst

 JavaScript API
 ~~~~~~~~~~~~~~

-API documentation for the JavaScript portion of the application.
+API documentation for the JavaScript portion of the application, generated with

-- `Map.js documented with Docco <../../javascript/map.html>`_.
+Docco.

+- `App.js -- the application container <../../javascript/app.html>`_.
+- `Models.js -- models for all views  <../../javascript/models.html>`_.
+- `Util.js -- utility functionsk <../../javascript/util.html>`_.